atrithakar/project_cul/readme.md

 Inspired by Python's pip and NodeJS's npm, the goal of CUL is to provide an efficient and user-friendly way to manage project-specific header files, making them easier to download, update, and organize.

+CUL is not just a **standalone project**—it is **a part of a larger vision** to create a **complete ecosystem** for **C/C++ development.** Once CUL reaches a stable state with all planned features, the next phase will begin: building a modular ecosystem that enhances the way developers manage dependencies, build projects, and streamline development in C/C++.

 The modules are stored in a separate repository along with the code of the backend file server, which can be accessed here: [CUL Backend](https://github.com/atrithakar/cul_backend).

 ---